 Well here I am again.
 Sat in front of the PC, nursing a somewhat epic hangover from the night before yet I see so clearly what I wish to look back on for the past year and slightly beyond.

 I could start off by looking towards the end of 2011 and pondering as to why I didn’t mention this in my 2011 end of year summary last year.
 Looking at my 2011 post, it would seem that it was geared towards anything BUT my own life.
 This on the other hand won’t be.
 I lost a dear Twitter friend towards the end of 2011, she didn’t pass away or anything no!
 The aftermath of an argument/quarrel etc is never good and I ended up being blocked for simply airing my thoughts on what was a heated conversation.
-All I can say to that is that I am no good to you if I can’t at least tell you where you were going wrong that night.
 You meant so much to me, and I am sorry the way it all turned out.

 Work absolutely dominated my life in 2012 and this was one year that absolutely that really dragged on.
 Mass renovation work at our work complex meant that the small engineering team I am part of were stretched in their work duties.
 Imagine having to carry out your daily tasks, manage machine repairs whilst at the same time assisting with the renovation work and moving whole departments.
 Yeah…fuck me I was mentally drained at the end of every single working day of the year.